derekchiang/thunder-docs/source/tutorials/build_dapp_on_thunder.md

 The first thing we need to do is to connect MetaMask with the Thunder testnet.
 Here are the steps:

-- Click the MetaMask fox icon.
+- Click the MetaMask fox icon in your browser.
 - Log out of your current account (which is provided by the local blockchain) by clicking the menu button, and then click "Log Out".
 - Click "Restore from seed phrase" again and restore your original account with your original seed phrase.
 - Click the dropdown that says "Private Network".